 Radon is an unregulated chemical, therefore, there are no State drinking water standards for radon in California.
-Radon was detected at Wells 2 - 5 during the initial sampling in 2010 with results ranging from 479 - 589 pCi/L and an average of 546 pCi/L. During the initial sampling of Well 6 in 2011, results were 761 pCi/L. All wells were below the U.S. EPA MCL advisory level of 4,000 pCi/L. Radon is a radioactive gas that you cannot see, taste, or smell, and is found throughout the U.S. Radon can move up through the ground and into a home through cracks and holes in the foundation.
+Radon was detected at Wells 2 - 5 during the initial sampling in 2010 with results ranging from 479 - 589 pCi/L and an average of 546 pCi/L. All wells were below the U.S. EPA MCL advisory level of 4,000 pCi/L. Radon is a radioactive gas that you cannot see, taste, or smell, and is found throughout the U.S. Radon can move up through the ground and into a home through cracks and holes in the foundation.
 Radon can build up to high levels in all types of homes.
 Radon can also get into indoor air when released from tap water from showering, washing dishes, and other household activities.
 Compared to radon entering the home through soil, radon entering the home through tap water will in most cases be a small source of radon in indoor air.
 Radon is a known human carcinogen.
 Breathing air containing radon can lead to lung cancer.
 Drinking water containing radon may also cause increased risk of stomach cancer.
 If you are concerned about radon in your home, test the air in your home.
 Testing is inexpensive and easy.
 You should pursue radon removal for your home if the level of radon in your air is 4 picocuries per liter of air (pCi/L) or higher.
 There are simple ways to fix a radon problem that are not too costly.
-For additional information, call your State Radon program (1-800-745-7236), the U.S. EPA Safe Drinking Water Act Hotline (1-800-426-4791), or the National Safety Council Radon Hotline (1-800-767-7236).
+For additional information, contact the radon program at radonprogram@cdph.ca.gov (email) or 1-800-745-7236, the U.S. EPA Safe Drinking Water Act Hotline, 1-800-426-4791 or the National Safety Council Radon Hotline, 1-800-767-7236.